waldrain/waldrain.github.io/moniwonig.md

 #### Performance and Consumption

-Real life empiric results from the first hours of running Friday-Saturday 2023-05-12 and 13, initially on grid mains, next day in the afternoon at two on PV with a cloudy sky, bringing the battery voltage down to 25.7V:
+Real life empiric results from the first days running Friday-Saturday-Sunday 2023-05-12, 13 and 14, initially on grid mains, next day in the afternoon at two on PV with a cloudy sky, bringing the battery voltage down to 25.7V:

 <table class="r" style="font-size:75%">